JosephJBC/JosephJBC/README.md

 <h3 align="center">A passionate software developer from Ecuador 🧑‍💻</h3>

-<h3 align='left'>{ More precisely }</h3><h4> I am a passionate Software Engineering student with a strong motivation for developing scalable and efficient backend solutions.
+<h3 align='left'></h3><h4> I am a passionate Software Engineering student with a strong motivation for developing scalable and efficient backend solutions.
 While my primary focus is on server architecture and databases, I also enjoy exploring and applying my knowledge in the frontend to understand the complete development lifecycle.

 I consider myself a natural problem-solver, thriving on the challenge of transforming complex ideas into clean, functional code.
 My curiosity drives me to be a constant learner and to explore new technologies to optimize my personal projects..
 </h4>